 - Lake Wylie History - Lake Wylie's history, stories, and personal memories about good times on Lake Wylie.

-- Lake Wylie Access areas, Regulations - Find out how to enjoy all area lakes
+- Lake Wylie Access areas - Find out where to enjoy all area lakes

 - Lake Wylie Today - link to magazine about Lake Wylie

 - Lake Wylie Chamber of Commerce - business organization and newcomer information for Lake Wylie community

 Photo by Jan Todd with Deep Creek Photography - visit website

 Lake Wylie is a man-made lake located in North Carolina and South Carolina.
 The lake covers a surface area of about 13,400 acres has 325 miles of shore line.
 Lake Wylie is located in three different counties: York County (in South Carolina), Gaston County (in North Carolina), and Mecklenburg County (in North Carolina).
 The unique diversity in the three counties offers potential residents a wide variety of lifestyle choices.
 Tega Cay, Fort Mill, Rock Hill, Lake Wylie (including York and Clover), Belmont, and southern Charlotte have different "personalities", different school opportunities, variety in shopping and amenities.